Presentation tips

 Limit the amount of information on each slide.
 Use visuals.
 Too much information will distract your audience.

-Mind the font size: 24 points should be the minimum.
+Font size: 24 points should be the minimum.

 Keep diagrams and tables simple.
 Use captions.
 Explain what your data signifies and why it is important.